-Therefore, the medication that is being dispensed as the generic Concerta is in fact the brand because it looks exactly the same (assuming there aren’t any counterfeit medications going around) and has the same exact markings.
+Therefore, the medication that is being dispensed as the authorized generic Concerta is in fact the brand, because it looks exactly the same (assuming there aren’t any counterfeit medications going around) and has the same exact markings.

-Now, to say that there is less medication in these generic Concerta capsules or that it is being changed for the generic, every company has to follow strict quality-control procedures and medications are a lot stricter than other types of manufacturing facility.
-The batches are all numbered, and they must give consistent results; otherwise, we would get a notification of a recall due to whatever the problem was found.
+Now, to the point that there is less medication in these generic Concerta capsules or that it is being changed for the generic.
+Every company has to follow strict quality-control procedures.
+Moreover, medications are a lot stricter than other types of manufacturing facility.
+The batches are all numbered, and they must give consistent results.
+Otherwise, we would get a notification of a recall due to whatever the problem was found.